igvteam/igv/README.md

 ### Building

-These instructions are meant for developers interested in work on the IGV code.
+These instructions are meant for developers interested in working on the IGV code.
 For normal use, we recommend the pre-built releases available at [http://software.broadinstitute.org/software/igv/download](http://software.broadinstitute.org/software/igv/download).